Ime Udoka

 Ime Sunday Udoka (/ˈiːmeɪ uːˈdoʊkə/ EE-may-_-ooh-DOH-kə; born August 9, 1977) is an American professional basketball coach and former player who is the head coach for the Houston Rockets of the National Basketball Association (NBA).
 Born in the United States, he represented the Nigeria national team during his playing career.
 After retiring as a player, Udoka served as an assistant coach with the San Antonio Spurs, Philadelphia 76ers, and Brooklyn Nets before becoming the head coach of the Boston Celtics, whom he led to the 2022 NBA Finals.
-After Udoka was suspended for the entire 2022–23 season for engaging in an inappropriate relationship with a Celtics female employee, he was hired by the Rockets in April 2023.
+In April 2023, Udoka was hired by the Rockets.

 Early life

-Ime Udoka was born in Portland, Oregon on August 9, 1977, to Vitalis and Agnes Udoka.
-His father moved to the U.S. from Nigeria in 1970, and his mother was an American from Illinois.
-Udoka attended Portland's Jefferson High School.
+Ime Udoka was born to Vitalis and Agnes Udoka on August 9, 1977, in Portland, Oregon.
+Vitalis moved to the United States from Nigeria in 1970 while Agnes was an American from Illinois.
+Udoka attended Jefferson High School in Portland.

 College career

-Udoka played for Utah State University Eastern and the University of San Francisco before transferring to Portland State University, where he starred for the Vikings.
+Udoka played for College of Eastern Utah and the University of San Francisco before transferring to Portland State University, where he starred for the Vikings.

 Professional career

 Fargo-Moorhead Beez (2000–2001)

-After going undrafted in the 2000 NBA draft, Udoka started his professional basketball career by playing with Fargo-Moorhead Beez from 2000 to 2001.
+After going undrafted in the 2000 NBA draft, Udoka began his professional basketball career in the minor leagues, including a stint with the Fargo-Moorhead Beez of the International Basketball Association during the 2000–01 season.